 1. Start with a 4″ handheld grinder or similar power tool to remove all of the rough and damaged fiberglass down to solid material.
 Also remove all damaged wood core material.
 This might seem overly aggressive but the repair won’t last unless it’s built on a solid foundation and a grinder will get you there fast.
-By opening up the rudder’s “envelope”, it will dry out faster.
+By removing the rudder’s skin, it will dry out faster.

 2. Let the wooden core dry out as much as possible.
 You don’t want to trap moisture in the core where it will dry rot.
 If you lay up your sailboat for the off-season, that’s a good time to dry out your rudder.
 Finish the repair before the start of the next sailing season.

 3. After the core has dried thoroughly, use a random orbital or similar power sander to feather the ground edges back a couple of inches all around and to remove any paint so that an epoxy patch will stick properly to the original fiberglass.

 5. With a power sander or sanding block, carefully smooth the patched areas to match the surrounding surfaces and edges.